Oracle bone script 甲骨文 jiǎgǔwén

 Here are some examples of the inscriptions (giving only the question part):‘Dun will have a sickness/ Dun will not have a sickness.’

-Of the 3,000 different characters used on the oracle bones, some have been mapped to modern equivalents; others include personal and place names and so are very hard to translate.
-The 800 identifiable marks are mainly pictorial characters which still somewhat resemble current forms.
+Of the 4,500 different characters used on the oracle bones, about 2,000 have been mapped to modern equivalents; others include personal and place names and so are very hard to translate.
+The recognizable marks are mainly pictorial characters which still somewhat resemble current forms.
 Although they form a small proportion of the total number of modern characters in use they are the ones most frequently used, including ‘big’, ‘man’, ‘sun’ and ‘moon’.
 Sometimes the characters were inscribed as a mirror image - for example 明 ‘bright’ was written as sun (right) moon (left) pair as well as sun (left); moon (right).

 The ancient script had already started stylizing the subject, this was proven by the discovery of older characters on bronzes produced at the same time that are more life-like representation of physical objects.
 This strongly suggests that the script had already been in use for hundreds of years and it had become convenient to simplify the marks, the oracle bone script was not some simple, primitive language.